flownative/docker-nginx/README.md

-For example, if the website is reachable via "https://www.example.com", the proxy can be configured to map the path "https://www.example.com/assets/" to assets stored in a S3 bucket which is accessible at "https://some.cloud.storage/some-bucket/".
+For example, if the website is reachable via "https://www.example.com", the proxy can be configured to map the path "https://www.example.com/assets/" to assets stored in a cloud storage bucket which is accessible at "https://some.cloud.storage/some-bucket/".

 The environment variables to set for the above example are as follows: